-How To Gain Weight On A Budget In 2021
+- Gain Weight On A Budget By Planning Ahead

-If you are trying to gain weight, you must be in a calorie surplus.
+If you are trying to gain weight on a budget, you must be in a calorie surplus.

 Obviously you don’t want those excess calories to be stored as fat.

-You want muscle.
-In order for your body to maximize muscle growth, you want to be eating an adequate amount of protein and lifting weights.
+In order for your body to maximize muscle growth, you need to be eating an adequate amount of protein and lifting weights.